Dranda Cathedral: Architectural features

 In the early 20th century, the building was rebuilt.
 During the reconstruction of the church, the "onion head" characteristic of Russian monuments of wooden construction was erected on the dome, the windows were expanded, a wooden patronymic was placed in the west, the inside and outside were whitewashed with lime, etc. The interior and exterior decoration of the monument changed its original architectural appearance, with the addition of a bell tower.
-A tunnel (length 260-280 m) started near the western wall of the church, which went down to the Kodori River.
+A tunnel (length 260–280 m) started near the western wall of the church, which went down to the Kodori River.
 In this tunnel, at the end of the 19th century, a marble slab with a relief image of the Savior was discovered, and another slab with the image of the Savior and the Mother of God was also recovered (photos were published by P. Uvarova).

 In 1917, a hospital and a hotel were located on the territory of the monastery; There was also an orchard and a large garden.
 After the establishment of the Soviet government in Georgia, and the strengthening of the anti-religious campaign, Drandi Monastery was closed in 1924.
 A prison was opened in the monastic buildings, which is still functioning today, and the administration of Gulrifshi district and a boarding school were placed in a part of it.

 On 10 February 2011, the Government of Abkhazia transferred the cathedral to the Abkhaz Orthodox Church for free and for indefinite use.
 The result of this was the loss of some original elements of ancient architecture, including the destruction of the remains of one of the few surviving baptismal churches of the 6th-7th centuries, on the site of which a new concrete font was built.

-Commemorative coin

-On 6 December 2010, the Bank of Abkhazia issued commemorative coins with a face value of 10 Apsars, the reverse of which depicts various architectural monuments of Abkhazia, including the Assumption Cathedral of the Dranda Monastery.